 For most of us, interacting with others seems to come naturally.
 However, students with social challenges often lack the ability to think through and succeed in daily social situations.
 For these individuals, “social thinking” must be learned and practiced.
-Research has identified a 75% co-occurrence of social communication difficulties in children with learning disabilities (Forness and Kavale, 1996).
+Research has identified a 75% co-occurrence of social communication difficulties in children with learning differences (Forness and Kavale, 1996).

 Social Cognitive Strategies™ at Cambridge School

-Because Cambridge School is a school for children with language-based learning disabilities, we believe that a strong social skills curriculum is critical.
+Because Cambridge School is a school for children with language-based learning differences, we believe that a strong social skills curriculum is critical.
 While there is no one-size-fits-all method of teaching social skills, evidence shows that a toolbox of approaches can be effective (Baker, 2010), with 12 widely-accepted approaches in the field today.
 The Social Cognitive Strategies™ program…

 - Is designed to be individually tailored to the needs of each student, incorporating the best treatment methodologies